rapid7/metasploit-framework/documentation/modules/auxiliary/gather/crushftp_fileread_cve_2024_4040.md

    Name        Current Setting             Required  Description
    ----        ---------------             --------  -----------
-   Proxies                                 no        A proxy chain of format type:host:port[,type:host:port][...]
+   INJECTINTO  zip                         yes       The CrushFTP API function to inject into (Accepted: zip, exists) Proxies                                 no        A proxy chain of format type:host:port[,type:host:port][...]
-   RHOSTS      0.0.0.0                     yes       The target host(s), see https://docs.metasploit.com/docs/using-metasploit/basics/using-metasploit.html
+   RHOSTS                                  yes       The target host(s), see https://docs.metasploit.com/docs/using-metasploit/basics/using-metasp
+                                                     loit.html
-   RPORT       443                         yes       The target port (TCP) SSL         false                       no        Negotiate SSL/TLS for outgoing connections STORE_LOOT  true                        no        Store the target file as loot TARGETFILE  users/MainUsers/groups.XML  yes       The target file to read.
-This can be a full path, a relative path, or a network share path (if firewalls permit)
+   RPORT       8080                        yes       The target port (TCP) SSL         false                       no        Negotiate SSL/TLS for outgoing connections STORE_LOOT  false                       yes       Store the target file as loot TARGETFILE  users/MainUsers/groups.XML  yes       The target file to read.
+This can be a full path, a relative path, or a network share path (i
+                                                     f firewalls permit).
+Files containing binary data may not be read accurately
-   VHOST                                   no        HTTP server virtual host
+   TARGETURI   /                           yes       The URI path to CrushFTP VHOST                                   no        HTTP server virtual host